Where to Start with ASO: How to Use Your Competitors to Increase Your Search Rankings

 There are few ways to identify your 'enemies' and understand the competition:

 1. Use keywords.
 80% of apps use relevant search requests (book a ticket, watch series online) or category title (magic puzzle, to-do list, etc.) in their name or description.
 Now coming back to our games.
 We're going to look for competitors who use the keyword 'match 3' in their public metadata.
 When we hit the Add new app button and type in our search term, we see our competitors:

-2. See which apps are already indexing by the search requests you’re looking for.
-You can do that using the Keyword Research tool.
+2. See which apps are already indexed by the search requests you’re looking for.
+You can do that using the Keyword Live Ranking tool.
 Select a country, type in a search term, and off we go!
 We have a list of our competitors at our fingertips.
 In our case, we're looking at search results for 'match 3'.
 Also check the Competitors Overview tool to understand the relevance of the keywords you found.
 If there are no relevant brands found by a search request, think twice before including it in the text metadata.